micka-coder/talmedia/tanakh/leviticus/tanakh-leviticus-chapter-6-rashi_en.md

 ### passuk 18

 ### passuk 19
-<b>[The Kohen] who offers it as a sin-offering,</b> the one who performs its service, through which it is made into a sin-offering.
+<b>[The kohein] who offers it as a sin-offering,</b> the one who performs its service, through which it is made into a sin-offering.
-<b>[The Kohen] who offers it as a sin-offering shall eat it.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>One fit [to perform] the Temple service — excluding one who was [ritually] unclean at the time of sprinkling the blood, who does not share in the meat.
+<b>[The kohein] who offers it as a sin-offering shall eat it.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>One fit [to perform] the Temple service — excluding one who was [ritually] unclean at the time of sprinkling the blood, who does not share in the meat.
 It is impossible to say that [this verse] forbids other <i>kohanim</i> from eating it, aside from the one who sprinkles its blood, for it is said below, “Every male among the <i>kohanim</i> shall eat it.”

 ### passuk 20
 <b>Whatever shall touch its flesh,</b> every foodstuff <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>which touches and absorbs from it,